SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 It is a relatively new chip with decent performance and good reliability.

 It does not have a magnetometer, but external chips such as QMC5883L/HMC5883L can be used, in the same way [as with MPU](#mpuqmc5883l).
-Like any other setup with magnetometers this is highly experimental.
+Like any other setup with magnetometers, this is highly experimental.
 Reset times and yaw accuracy with a magnetometer will depend on your build quality and magnetic environment.

 |Reset time |Cost  |Availability|Build quality|